-OMETIMES, a truth once generally accepted becomes obscured.
+OMETIMES a truth once generally accepted becomes obscured.
 To give an example: Josef Hofmann was once known as king of pianists; by the general public, as well as artists like Rachmaninov, Samaroff, and Friedman.
 He belongs on that pedestal—oh, without question!—and ought to be rediscovered.
 Steinway placed him in a class with only two other pianists; even higher than Rachmaninov.
 Yet very few people today even know his name.

 Regarding singing at Low Mass, over the past few years, the shocking truth has been restored to a large extent through documentation (see below) posted by CCWatershed.
 Notice it says “through the Gospel” here:

 DURING A LOW MASS, there is usually time for four hymns—one from the beginning of Mass up to or through the Gospel, but certainly to be finished by or before the end of the Gospel Reading, so as not to interfere with or delay the making of announcements or the preaching of the sermon.
 A second hymn can be started at the Credo; another after the Elevation, and the last one during Communion, to end with the last Gospel for the prayers after Mass.

 —Caecilia Magazine of Catholic Church Music, 64: 4 (1937)

 Once we understand that, we can appreciate this incredibly rare book:

 How strange to see such items!
 A metrical setting (in English) of the Asperges Me in 1906; English songs being sung throughout Low Mass, including during the Gospel; English songs being sung during the Credo, Last Blessing, Sanctus, Agnus Dei, Pater Noster, etc. 1

 Important Reminder: I am not advocating the revival of such a practice.
 I am merely presenting what was done.
 Thank you in advance for not attacking me because I acknowledge what actually happened in certain places.